 For example:

 add-field Last 6 256 3

-This would make e all upda tes to the Last field be formatt ed to 3 decimal place es.
+This would make all updates to the Last field be formatted to 3 decimal places.

-Setting the record data to Type 2 means a record can conta in a s et of field ds for each uniq sing a second index (ue value of a specific pased arrangement u ed field, giving a two
+Setting the record data to Type 2 Type 2 data allows updates to a record to be stored using a second index (see page 82).
+This means a record can contain a set of fields for each unique value of a specified field, giving a two dimensional table of data instead of the flat field/value-based arrangement used for type 1 data.

-used as a Type 2 in a Type 2 update sho
+To achieve record Type 2 data, any field which is to be used as a Type 2 index must have Bit 1 set in FieldFlags, and any fields which should be within a Type 2 update should have Bit 2 set in FieldFlags.

-■ Set FieldFlags to 1 or 2
+Set FieldFlags to 1 or 2

 For example: